The Government has released its response to the Productivity Commission’s 2016 report on Australia’s IP arrangements (PC report).

-This Bill will also include a number of other high-priority trade mark and PBR issues, and some measures from the previously consulted on draft Intellectual Property Laws Amendment Bill 2017.
+This Bill also includes a number of other high-priority trade mark and PBR issues, and some measures from the previously consulted on draft Intellectual Property Laws Amendment Bill 2017.
 Remaining measures from the draft IP Laws Amendment Bill 2017 have been put on hold pending further consideration at a later date.

 2. IP Laws Amendment (Productivity Commission response Part 2 and other measures) Bill